Capital City: Port Vila

 Principal exports: Copra, kava, beef, cocoa, timber

-Despite its relatively small geographical area, the country of Vanuatu consists of diverse reliefs, including mountains and plateaus, and its famous coastal terraces and coral reefs.
-The country is also covered with rainforests due to its tropical and sub-tropical climate.
+Located in the Southwestern Pacific Ocean, the Republic of Vanuatu consists of 83 islands arranged in an irregular Y shape.
+13 of them are principle islands while around 65 are currently inhabited.
+Vanuatu’s 12, 189 sq km territory is covered with rainforests due to its tropical and sub-tropical climate, and home to various native animal species such as the flying fox and the flowerpot snake.
 Notably, the country has several active volcanoes, including Mount Yasur, which was labelled as one of the most accessible volcanoes in the world.
 Together with its impressive coral reefs and World War II shipwreck relics, Vanuatu provides a series of well-known tourist attractions, establishing itself as a prominent vacation destination.

 Vanuatu joined the Commonwealth in 1980 after it gained independence from Britain and France.
 The country is an earnest participant in the Commonwealth Games.
 After its debut in the Games in 1982, it has attended all Games since.
 In spite of its small population, the country has yielded considerable results, securing two medals at the latest 2018 Games.
 Vanuatu has also actively co-championed with the United Kingdom in leading the Commonwealth Blue Charter action group to tackle, among other issues, the problem of marine plastic pollution.
 As such, the country has since taken action to implement a ban on the use of plastic bags, straws and polystyrene food containers.